Calvinoea/redesign/README.md

 # About

-Redesign of the Rent page of the NFT Rent's site using:
+Redesign of the Lending page of the NFT Rent's site using:

 - HTML
 - CSS